Linaro/lava/doc/v2/writing-tests.rst

 #. **shell** - consider running the script with ``set -x`` to see the
    operation of the script in the LAVA log files.
 Ensure that if your script expects ``bash``, use the bash shebang line ``#!/bin/bash`` and ensure that ``bash`` is installed in the test image.
-The default shell may be ``busybox``, so take care with non-POSIX constructs in your shell scripts if you use ``#!/bin/sh``.
+The default shell may be ``busybox`` or ``dash``, so take care with non-POSIX constructs in your shell scripts if you use ``#!/bin/sh``.
 #. **python** - ensure that python is installed in the test image.
 Add
    all the python dependencies necessary for your script.
 #. **perl** - ensure that any modules required by your script are
-   available, bearing in mind that some images may only have the base perl install or a limited selection of modules.
+   available, bearing in mind that some images may only have a basic perl installation with a limited selection of modules.

 If your YAML file does not reside in a repository, the YAML *run steps* will need to ensure that a network interface is raised, install a